 Besides the concert theatre, you can learn some K-pop dance moves from virtual stars, as well as pretend to be part of the MBC Newsdesk among other things.

-Definitely go with your friends for this – there are lots of young people stationed around to help you take your photos, but nothing beats horsing around with like-minded friends and taking ridiculous pix with your favourite stars
+MBC World is definitely somewhere to go with your friends and not alone – there are lots of young people stationed around to help you take your photos, but nothing beats horsing around with like-minded friends and taking ridiculous pix with your favourite stars

 Are you a big Hallyu fan travelling to Seoul?
 Share your prime spots for getting the full K-experience!

 Thanks to Korea Tourism Organization who organized and sponsored this media trip and showed me a different side of Korea.
 I was all palace-d and temple-d out on my last Seoul Sojourn, so I did find this quite eye opening.
-I blame them for all the Big Bang earworms currently in my head.
+I blame them for all the BIGBANG tunes currently in my head.

 p/s: Some of the videos and photos were taken with a GoPro Hero 4 borrowed for the trip from RentSomethingLeh which was such a godsend because my phone was going crazy from the winter cold – pretty useful if you don’t want to invest in buying a fancy camera because you use it only for your occasional travels (or dive trips)!
 It’s $6/day so definitely not too pricey for short trips, and you can rent accessories as needed as well.
 Drone fans will also be happy to hear that they now have some drones available too.
 Also… savings!
 Get 10% off your rental by namedropping that you heard about them from The Occasional Traveller.
 More in the Perks section.